yash04747/docs/docs/configuration/fields/hints.md

 |at|string|`bottom right`|The area on the tool-tip target in which the tool-tip will appear.
 See NOTES below.|

 ::: tip
-With the exception of the value `center`, the values must be passed with a horizontal value on the left (top, center, or bottom), and a vertical value on the right (left, center, right).
+Except the value `center`, the values must be passed with a horizontal value on the left (top, center, or bottom), and a vertical value on the right (left, center, right).
 Any other incorrect or misspelled combination of values will force Redux to use the default value.
 See the diagram below:<br />
 <span style="display:block;text-align:center">![](../img/hints_alignment.jpg)</span>
 :::